Dentists: never let recall slip through the cracks.

 A structured recall and hygiene bundle that keeps track of who is due and helps fill gaps with the right patients at the right time.

-Small reductions in DNAs and better hygiene uptake add up quickly across a multi-chair practice.
+Small gains in recall and attendance add up quickly across a multi-chair practice.

 Reduce empty chair time and keep more patients on preventive recall with clear communication.